Jonah Heim Preview, Player Props: Rangers vs. Astros

 Jonah Heim At The Plate

-- He has scored in 39 games this season, with multiple runs 11 times.
+- He has scored in 37.7% of his games this season, with more than one run scored in 10.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.